michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.1.1 =
+- Added the third parameter to the `addTaxonomy()` method to accept multiple object types in the post type class.

 = 3.1.0 - 2014/07/18 =
 - Added the `options_{instantiated class name}` filter to suppress the data used to display the form values.